IIT-EnergySystemModels/openTEPES/doc/md/Characteristics.md

 - **Energy storage systems (ESS)**, including pumped-hydro storage, batteries, demand response, electric vehicles, solar thermal, and electrolyzers

   > They are technologies that store energy in one form and release it later when needed.
 In electric power systems, ESS help balance supply and demand, improve reliability, provide flexibility, and support the integration of variable renewable energy sources.
-Common examples include batteries, pumped hydro storage, and hydrogen-based storage.
+Common examples include batteries, pumped-hydro storage, and hydrogen-based storage.

 - **Hydro system basin**